Top 10 Best Johnny Cash Albums

-The second great prison recording by Cash to feature in my top 10, featuring his classic late 60s backing band.
+The second great prison recording by Johnny Cash to feature in my top 10, featuring his classic late 60s backing band.
 This album was the follow-up to the best-selling and critically acclaimed: At Folsom and was released in 1969.

 Notable tracks include: “Wanted Man”, “A Boy Named Sue”, and Johnny's amusing account of a drunken arrest: "Starkville City Jail".
-The live performance was also filmed by Britain’s Granada T.V. and clips of the concert feature in a documentary they made about Cash.
+The live performance was also filmed by Britain’s Granada T.V. and clips of the concert feature in the documentary they made about Cash.

 3. American Recordings